Sydney Speaking School

 As our founders know, it is hard to build the confidence to speak.
 We do our best to make sure every student is comfortable in their class to help them get over their fears.

 The ability to speak in public is a lifelong skill.
 We do our best to ensure that each of our students learns something that they will carry with them for years to come.

-Sydney Speaking School was the first iteration of the Australian Speaking Schools group, the largest interstate operator of public speaking and debating programs in the country.
+Sydney Speaking School was the original Australian Speaking Schools group, one of the largest interstate providers of public speaking and debating programs in the country.
 The organisation, which began its life in late 2014, was co-founded by Mark Slaven and Daniel Dummer in response to the lack of good quality education in public speaking for school students on the North Shore of Sydney.
-First opening its doors in January 2015 to a small group of less than 20 students at North Sydney, it has since expanded to provide coaching services to over a thousand students.
+First opening its doors the following January to a small group of less than 30 students at North Sydney, it has since expanded to provide coaching services to thousands of students.

-The team was joined by Benjamin Hewitt, one of Sydney Speaking School’s most experienced coaches, when Daniel stepped down in early 2016.
-Using their combined skills honed through years of experience, Benjamin and Mark continue to bring excellence to the fore using fun and engaging courses targeted at improving the speaking skills of primary and senior school students in Australia’s biggest city.
+Using their combined skills honed through years of experience, the Sydney Speaking School team continue to bring excellence to the fore using fun and engaging courses targeted at improving the speaking skills of primary and senior school students in Australia’s biggest city.

 Mark has been an avid debater and public speaker since high school.
 He has competed in more national and international competitions than he can count, reaching the finals in at least a dozen tournaments and occasionally coming out victorious.
 His personal experience in the debating scene has led him to (amongst other things) coach at a number of prestigious schools across Sydney, run the Macquarie Schools Debating Program for many years, and be appointed as the Chief Adjudicator of the FED Interschool Debating Competition.